Ookamini95/dnd-aanghakan/Aanghakan/Main Quest - Introduction 01.md

 The figure calmly turns around and says with a soft voice :

-> *?????* : Here comes the noble knight.
+> **?????** : Here comes the noble knight.

 With a swift, practiced motion, she slashes open Hank's throat.

 This time, the players attract the attention of the enigmatic figure, a sense of curiosity gleaming in her draconic eyes.
 Her words are meticulously chosen, each phrase delivered with a careful, deliberate demeanor.
 She exudes an aura of calculated control, every subtle inflection of her voice underscoring her formidable power.

-> *?????* : And who are you supposed to be...
+> **?????** : And who are you supposed to be...

 #Master-Notes The figure is [[Vespera Shadowdancer]], renowned assassin of the Serpent's Cult.
 Her task is currently to track down and extinguish the bloodline of [[Aein]], preventing the resurrection of the chosen of Elune.
 It's crucial to convey her overwhelming power to the players; Vespera should never appear threatened.
-In the face of any belligerence, she has a handy Sleep spell at her disposal.
+In the face of any belligerence, she has a handy spells at her disposal.
 After answering some of the possible questions the party may have, [[Vespera Shadowdancer|Vespera]] presents an ultimatum.
 The lives of the party in return for the children stowed away in the wagon.

 #Master-Notes Among the children, one stands out.
 This child, of about sixteen years of age, has caramel skin, wears refined clothes and has a silver pendant that holds a picture of a duchess, check [[Missing Child|missing child]] quest.